small-tech/site.js/README.md

 $ site my-site @hostname
 ```

 Note that as of 13.0.0, Site.js will refuse to start the server if your hostname (or the domain you specified manually using the `--domain` option and any aliases you may have specified using the `--aliases` option) fails to resolve or is unreachable.
 This should help you diagnose and fix typos in domain names as well as DNS misconfiguration and propagation issues.
+As of 14.1.0, you can use the `--skip-domain-reachability-check` flag to override this behaviour and skip the pre-flight checks.

 #### Proxy server